RupakCDas/Patient-Support-Analysis-using-SQL-/README.md

 ORDER BY yr, mth;
 ```

-##### PART 5.&ensp; Determines which call categories dominate a specific user's interaction time.
+##### PART 5.&ensp; Determine which call categories dominate a specific user's interaction time.
 It calculates the total time spent per category and uses a window function to find the percentage that category represents relative to the user's total call time.
 ```sql
 WITH category AS (
     SELECT